JoeLumbley/Glow-Pong/README.md

-## Cloning and Running the Game
+## Playing the Game

-To clone the game click on the green "Code" button and select open with Visual Studio.
+To play the game click on the green "Code" button and select open with Visual Studio.

-To run the game click on the green "play" button or press F5.
+Then click on the green "play" button or press F5.

 The game will open in a new window, ready to play.